patrick-llgc/Learning-Deep-Learning/paper_notes/3d_lanenet+.md

 _November 2020_

 tl;dr: This is a shrunk down version of [Semilocal 3D LaneNet](semilocal_3d_lanenet.md).
-By design, the semilocal tile based approach is anchor free.
+By design, the semi-local tile based approach is anchor free.

 #### Overall impression
 Describe the overall impression of the paper.